 High levels of protein help curb your cat's appetite to maintain a healthy weight.
-Protein is metabolized slower than other nutrients so the result is an appetite that is satisfied longer. cleanproteinTM is recommended by Kitty longer. cleanproteinTM is recommended by Kitty Kollar®, providers of wraps and supplies for cats using esophageal tubes. www.kittykollar.com
+Protein is metabolized slower than other nutrients so the result is an appetite that is satisfied longer. cleanproteinTM is recommended by Kitty Kollar®, providers of wraps and supplies for cats using esophageal tubes, www.kittykollar.com one 40lb. bag or one 20lb. box of Cat AttractTM or Kitten AttractTM